noise23/reddcore/README.md

 npm install reddcore
 ```

-It is a collection of objects useful to Reddcoin applications; class-like idioms are enabled via[Soop](https://github.com/bitpay/soop).
+It is a collection of objects useful to ClickCoin applications; class-like idioms are enabled via[Soop](https://github.com/bitpay/soop).
 In most cases, a developer will require the object's class directly.
 For instance:

 ```javascript